crow-translate/QOnlineTranslator/README.md

 ## Installation

 To include the library files I would recommend that you add it as a git submodule to your project and include it's contents with a `.pri` file.
-Go to the directory where you want to clone the library (for example, `src/third-party/`) and use this command:
+For example, if you want to clone the library in `src/third-party/` in your project, use this command to clone with **ssh**:

-`git submodule add git@github.com:Shatur95/QOnlineTranslator.git qonlinetranslator`
+`git submodule add git@github.com:Shatur95/QOnlineTranslator.git src/third-party/qonlinetranslator`

+or this to clone with **https**:

+`git submodule add https://github.com/Shatur95/QOnlineTranslator.git src/third-party/qonlinetranslator`

 Then include the `qonlinetranslator.pri` file in your `.pro` project file: